Navid200/xDrip/docs/Follow/DesertSync.md

 ## Desert Sync
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Follow](../Follow_page.md) >> Follow with no internet access

-You can use xDrip to follow even if there is no access to the internet (internet desert).
-You however need to be close enough to each other so that the follower can use the WiFi hotspot of the master.
+You can use xDrip to follow even without internet access (internet desert).
+However, you need to be close enough for the follower to connect to the master’s hotspot.
-But, the master does not need to have access to the internet itself.
+The master itself does not need internet access.
-For example, you could be camping, or on a motorcycle ride together, away from any cell service or WiFi.
+For example, you could be camping or on a motorcycle ride together, far from any cell service or WiFi.
 <br/>

 ---

 #### **How to set up**
-Enable WiFi hotspot on the master.
+1- Enable WiFi hotspot or Bluetooth tethering on the master device.

+2- On the follower device, connect to the master’s WiFi hotspot or pair via Bluetooth.
-Set up WiFi on the follower to access the hotspot WiFi of the master.
-You will need the WiFi hotspot password from the master phone.
+- Ensure the follower can access the internet when the master can.
+- If using WiFi, you will need the hotspot password from the master’s phone.

-In the following image, you can see my follower that has no sim card or WiFi access, but is connected to the master.
-It also shows that the master itself has no internet access.
+In the following image, you can see a follower device with no SIM card or WiFi access, connected to the master.
+The master itself also has no internet access.
 ![](./images/DesertSyncFollower.png)

-On the master phone, go to the sync settings page and enable `Be master for followers`.
-To access settings, tap on `Desert Sync`.
+3- On the master phone, go to the sync settings page and enable **"Be master for followers"** under `Desert Sync`.
 ![](./images/DesertSyncPage.png)

-Enable `Desert Sync`.
-Then, tap on `Show QR code`.
+4- Enable **"Desert Sync"** and tap **"Show QR code"**.
 ![](./images/DesertSyncEnable.png)
 <br/>

-In the follower xDrip, tap on `Auto configure` under `Settings` and scan the QR code shown on the mater.
+5- On the follower device, open xDrip and go to `Settings` > `Auto configure` and scan the QR code displayed on the master.
-You will be asked to approve importing settings.
-Approve it.
+Approve the prompt to import settings.
 ![](./images/DesertSyncImportSettings.png)
 <br/>